qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 mouse button.
 You can also use the 'ELSE' rule that will be run if none of the other rules on that level matches.
 Since QGIS 2.8 the rules appear in a tree hierarchy in the map legend.
-Just double-click the rules in the map legend and the Style menu of the layer properties appears showing the rule that is the background for the symbol in the tree.
+Just double-click the rules in the map legend and the Style tab of the layer properties appears showing the rule that is the background for the symbol in the tree.

 The example in figure_rule_based_symbology_ shows the rule-based rendering dialog for the rivers layer of the QGIS sample dataset.